Authoring

 See Hugo’s guide for content to learn more.

-A page is displayed by exactly one page design and represented by Hugo’s reserved type front matter.
+A page is displayed by exactly one page design and is represented by Hugo’s reserved type

-The Relearn theme offers the page designs home, chapter, and default but you can define further custom page designs.
+for the HTML output format but you can define further custom page designs.

 Regardless of shipped or custom page design, you are using them in the same way.

-• If you are creating your Markdown files manually, you can achieve the same by just setting type='chapter' in the front matter.
+If you are creating your Markdown files manually, you can achieve the same by just setting type='chapter'

 +++